Contact clerking team

 Jenni’s regulatory and disciplinary work covers a wide range of areas, including financial services, but with a particular emphasis on the regulation of healthcare professionals by the GMC, HCPC and others, the regulation of fertility services by the Human Fertilisation and Embryology Authority, the regulation of hospitals and care homes and the regulation of teachers.
 She acts for regulators and for individual professionals facing fitness to practise or disciplinary allegations.

-- General Medical Council v Bramhall [2021] EWHC 2109 (Admin) - Appeal under s.40A of the Medical Act 1983 challenging the decision of the Medical Practitioners Tribunal to suspend rather than strike off a surgeon who had marked patients’ livers with his initials.
+- General Medical Council v Bramhall [2021] EWHC 2109 (Admin) - appeal under section 40A of the Medical Act challenging the tribunal’s decision to suspend rather than strike off a surgeon who had marked patients’ livers with his initials

-Judgment - Haris v General Medical Council [2021] EWCA Civ 763 - Appeal under s.
-40A of the Medical Act 1983 in a case concerning the Medical Practitioners Tribunal’s decision that a doctor’s conduct had not been sexually motivated.
+- Haris v General Medical Council [2021] EWCA Civ 763 - appeal under section 40A of the Medical Act concerning the tribunal’s decision that a doctor’s conduct had not been sexually motivated

-Judgment - Bawa-Garba v General Medical Council [2018] EWCA Civ 1879 - Jenni acted for the British Medical Association as an intervenor in this appeal regarding the approach to be taken by the court in section 40A Medical Act appeals.
+Judgment - Bawa-Garba v General Medical Council [2018] EWCA Civ 1879 - representing the British Medical Association as an intervenor in this appeal regarding the approach to be taken by the court in section 40A appeals

-Judgment - Lovett v Health and Care Professions Council [2018] EWHC 1024 (Admin) - Appeal under the Health and Social Work Professions Order by a clinical psychologist.
-The case examined issues of fairness in the conduct of the disciplinary proceedings and the approach to evaluating dishonesty allegations
+- Lovett v Health and Care Professions Council [2018] EWHC 1024 (Admin) - appeal by a clinical psychologist examining issues of fairness in the conduct of disciplinary proceedings and the approach to evaluating dishonesty allegations

-Judgment - Professional Standards Authority v Health and Care Professions Council & Doree [2017] EWCA Civ 319 - Case examined the significance of indicative sanctions guidance and the approach to insight where a professional disciplinary panel had decided to impose a cautions order.
+Judgment - Professional Standards Authority v Health and Care Professions Council and Doree [2017] EWCA Civ 319 - case examined the significance of indicative sanctions guidance and the approach to insight where a disciplinary panel decided to impose a cautions order.

 Local Government